desp0828/mam_project/README.md

 We use the following method:

 #### i.
 Firstly, use 'urllib2.Request' to get these fileds' values for the first time posting.
 #### ii.
 Then use the previously obtained values to fill postdata structure and post it to the server.
-For the first time, only the date list is gotten from the server and it can be used for checking whether there is any updates on the web.
+For the first time, only the date list is gotten from the server and it can be used for checking whether there is any update on the web.
 #### iii.
 After checking updates, there are three functions to process when: a) there is no update; b) there are updates; c) the program is the first time to run.
 #### iv.
 If the program goes b) and c), it will need to post on this url for lots of times.
 Here, during each posting, we should store the fields' values mentioned before and use them in the next posting.
 Just like the first time.